daos-stack/daos/docs/admin/deployment.md

 The server should have sufficiently many physical cores to support the number of targets plus the additional service threads.

+The `targets:` requirement is mandatory, if the number of physical cores are not enough it will fail the starting of the daos engine, or configures with "DAOS_TARGET_OVERSUBSCRIBE=1" to force starting daos engine with that number of targets (possibly hurt performance as multiple XS compete on same core).

+The 'nr_xs_helpers:' requirement is not mandatory, if the number of physical cores are not enough it will reduce the number of helper XS to start engine.

 ## Storage Formatting